 There are technical restrictions in place to prevent repetitive public voting from one source.
-The top 10 voted for films within each category will then be subjected to judging by our expert panel.
+The highest voted for films within each category will then be subjected to judging by our expert panel.
 The exact number of shortlisted charities will vary according to number of charities in a category and votes scored.
 The vote counts will not be released to the judges.
 The entrants will not be given access to this information.

 Winning entries will be those which, in the opinion and sole discretion of the panel of judges, best meets the judging criteria.
 We aim to have a large pool of varied professionals within the judging panel to avoid bias.
 Any judge in any way related to a category will not be able to cast a vote for that category.